Unitech/pm2/README.md

 <a name="a890"/>
 ## Watch & Restart

-Built by [Soyuka](https://github.com/soyuka), this feature permits to restart automatically your app when a file change in the current folder (recursively) :
+This feature permits to restart automatically your app when a file change in the current folder (recursively) :

 ```bash
 $ pm2 start app.js --watch